-In connection with the acquisition of CyborgOps (see Note 15), the Company issued 475,638 shares of common stock to former employees of CyborOps who have continued employment with the Company, and are accounted for as stock-based compensation because the shares are subject to forfeiture based on post-acquisition time-based service vesting.
+In connection with the acquisition of CyborgOps (refer to Note 1), the Company issued 475,638 shares of common stock to former employees of CyborgOps who have continued employment with the Company, and are accounted for as stock-based compensation because the shares are subject to forfeiture based on post-acquisition time-based service vesting.
 The shares vest in monthly increments over four years commencing on June 11, 2022.
 The fair value was determined to be \$8.75 per share based on the acquisition date fair value.
-During the three months ended September 30, 2022, the Company recognized \$264 of stock-based compensation expense related to these awards.
-As of September 30, 2022, unrecognized stock-based compensation expense was \$3,799, which is expected to be recognized over a weighted-average period of 3.62 years.
+During the three and six months ended December 31, 2022, the Company recognized \$264 and \$528 of stock-based compensation expense related to these equity awards, respectively.
+As of December 31, 2022, unrecognized stock-based compensation expense associated with these equity awards was \$3,525, which is expected to be recognized over a weighted-average period of 3.37 years.

-13. Income Taxes
+12. Income Taxes

 The Company is subject to U.S. federal, state, and local corporate income taxes.
-The Company's income tax expense was not material for the three months ended September 30, 2022 and 2021.
+The Company's income tax expense was not material for the three and six months ended December 31, 2022 and 2021.
 The Company does not expect any material changes in tax position for the remainder of the fiscal year.

-14. Net Income (Loss) Per Share
+13. Net Income (Loss) Per Share